hm-lang/core/proposals/README.md

 ```

 Note that if only Case 3 is defined, we can use a special notation to ensure that the return
-value is not null, e.g., `{NotNull X} = ...`.
+value is not null, e.g., `{X: nonNull} = ...`.
 This will throw a run-time error if the return
 value for `X` is null.
 Note that this syntax is invalid if Case 2 is defined, since there is
 no need to assert a non-null return value in that case.
+TODO: we probably need a way to do this for results as well, maybe `{X}: myOverload() assert()`,
+which should also work for nonNull casting.
+It also makes it clear there's an assertion
+that's happening.

 ```
 # normal call for case 3, defines an X which may be null: